KonstantinKostadinov/MyiOSCV/README.md

 ## What I used
  * Programmatic UI
- * Design UI using UICollectionView, custom cells and UIStackView
+ * Design UI using UICollectionView, CollectionViewHeaders and custom cells
  * Used protocols/delegates